Quelklef/js-true-clone/README.md

 # js-true-clone

-The goal of this package is to get as close as possible to a perfect value clone in JS, being aware of prototypes, getters & setters, etc.
+The goal of this package is to get as close as possible to a perfect JS value clone.

 ## Usage